AfrazH2073/cse15l-lab-reports/lab5.md

 The full command line (or lines) you ran to trigger the bug A description of what to edit to fix the bug

-(insert correct code)

-File and directroy structure needed: YOu need to have ListExamples.java and test.sh in the same directory, along with the ListExamplesTests.java to run the tests on ListExamples.java, since the test.sh uses the ListExamplesTests.java file to run evaluations on the ListExamples.java class.
+File and directroy structure needed: You need to have ListExamples.java and test.sh in the same directory, along with the ListExamplesTests.java to run the tests on ListExamples.java, since the test.sh uses the ListExamplesTests.java file to run evaluations on the ListExamples.java class.

 Content of files before fixing bug: